-Chile con carne with red kidney beans, cubes of chuck roast, red chili and chipotle chili, bacon, onion, garlic, jalapenos, tomatoes, lime juice, topped with grated cheddar and chopped red onion.
+Chili con Carne!
+With chunks of chuck roast, browned in bacon fat and cooked with red kidney beans, red chili and chipotle chili, onion, garlic, jalapeños, tomatoes, and lime juice.
+Top with grated cheddar and chopped red onion.
+So GOOD!

 - 2 Tbsp red chili powder

 - 1 teaspoon thyme

 - 3-4 Tbsp water

 - One 2 1/2 pound chuck roast, cut into 1/2-inch cubes

 - 2 jalapeño chili peppers, stems removed, seeded, ribs removed, minced

 - 2 1/2 cups water